This amazingly delicious Cajun jambalaya recipe delivers that New Orleans flavor that brings Bourbon Street to you!

-Add the seasoned pork, sear until brown on all sides.
+Add the seasoned pork, and sear until brown on all sides.
 When browning allow it to sit for a bit to get some caramelization on the meat.
 After browning, approximately 7 minutes, remove and set aside.

 Add onions, celery, and bell pepper (holy trinity) to the pot and reduce the heat to medium.
 Allow to cook for approximately 7 minutes, wilting and softening up the vegetables.
 Stir occasionally, scraping the bits of pork and sausage free from the bottom of the pan.
-That’s some of the good flavor there.
+That’s some of the good flavors there.

 Add the garlic and tomato paste and allow to cook for about 2 more minutes, stirring occasionally.